 Joint pain that lasts for more than a couple of months is considered chronic.
 Treatment for joint pain depends on the cause and severity of your pain.

 If your joint pain is due to an injury, then resting the joint to help injured tissues to heal and following a physical therapy program to rebuild strength in the muscles around the joint are usually effective in resolving joint pain.

 When you first injure a joint, use of pain-relieving anti-inflammatory medication helps ease the pain and reduce inflammation, and applying hot and cold therapies can also help.
 Some injuries benefit from the use of compression bandages or full immobilization using a splint or cast to take the strain off the affected joint.
 Massage and manual manipulation might be useful for some types of injury.

-What treatments are available for chronic joint pain?
+What treatments are available for reoccurring joint pain?

-Chronic joint pain may need additional treatments to help relieve the discomfort and restore function.
-Some causes of chronic joint pain, like osteoarthritis, aren’t curable, so the focus of the team at American Interventional Pain Institute is on alleviating the symptoms as much as possible.
+Long term joint pain may need additional treatments to help relieve the discomfort and restore function.
+Some causes of constant joint pain, like osteoarthritis, aren’t curable, so the focus of the team at American Interventional Pain Institute is on alleviating the symptoms as much as possible.